Flour Tortillas

 Common Mistakes

-• Using flour tortillas as a "small exception" — on Whole30, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating flour tortillas as a "small exception" — on Whole30, even small amounts run against the diet's core logic.

-• Assuming flour tortillas are restricted on all diets — their classification varies by dietary framework.
+• Assuming flour tortillas are excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives